-We believe that delivering a positive service experience is an essential element of our ability to sell our solutions and retain our clients.
+We also believe that delivering a positive service experience is an essential element of our ability to sell our solutions and retain our clients.
 We seek to develop deep relationships with our clients through our unified service model, which has been designed to meet the service needs of mid-market organizations.
 We expect to continue to invest in and grow our implementation and client service organization as our client base grows.

-We believe we have the opportunity to continue to grow our business over the long term, and to do so we have invested, and intend to continue to invest, across our entire organization.
+In order to continue to grow our business over the long term, we will continue to invest, across our entire organization.
 These investments include increasing the number of personnel across all functional areas, along with improving our solutions and infrastructure to support our growth.
 The timing and amount of these investments vary based on the rate at which we add new clients, add new personnel and scale our application development and other activities.
 Many of these investments will occur in advance of experiencing any direct benefit from them, which will make it difficult to determine if we are effectively allocating our resources.
 We expect these investments to increase our costs on an absolute basis, but as we grow our number of clients and our related revenues, we anticipate that we will gain economies of scale and increased operating leverage.
 As a result, we expect our gross and operating margins will improve over the long term.

 Paylocity Holding Corporation is a Delaware corporation, which was formed in November 2013.
-Our business operations, excluding interest earned on certain cash holdings and expenses associated with certain secondary stock offerings, have historically been, and are currently, conducted by its wholly owned subsidiaries, and the financial results presented herein are entirely attributable to the results of its operations.
+Our business operations are conducted by our wholly owned subsidiaries.